jaredvgraham/MusicVid/FACEBOOK_PIXEL_SETUP.md

-# Facebook Pixel Setup for Sonexa
+# Pixel Tracking Setup for Sonexa

-This guide will help you set up Facebook Pixel to track ad conversions in your Sonexa app.
+This guide will help you set up Facebook Pixel and TikTok Pixel to track ad conversions in your Sonexa app.

 ## 1. Create a Facebook Pixel